Accessibility Overlays: Definition, Challenges, Alternatives

 Free Scanning Tool

-For example, AudioEye’s Website Accessibility Checker scans your site for ADA and WCAG compliance.
-The scanner runs over 400 accessibility tests— more than any other scanner — and uncovers accessibility issues such as poor functionality or usability, low color contrast, missing alt text, and more.
-With these results, you have a clear starting place for increasing accessibility and providing equal access for all your users.
+For example, AudioEye’s free Web Accessibility Scanner scans your site for 30 WCAG violations — more than any other tool on the market — and uncovers accessibility issues like poor functionality, low color contrast, missing alt text, and more.
+With these results, you have a clear starting point to increasing accessibility and ensuring your site is ADA-compliant.

 In-Depth Site Audits

-Conducting in-depth site audits can help to uncover more accessibility issues.
-We recommend using both automated testing tools and expert audits conducted by human testers to find and fix more accessibility errors.
-Both automated and manual audits involve testing webpages against WCAG success criteria and determining whether they fulfill accessibility standards.
+Conducting in-depth accessibility audits can help to uncover more accessibility issues.
+We recommend using both automated testing tools and expert audits conducted by human testers to find and fix more accessibility issues.
+Both automated and manual audits involve testing webpages against WCAG 2.1 success criteria and determining whether they fulfill accessibility standards.

-For example, audits will look at website elements such as navigation, forms, multimedia content, and interactive features to ensure users with disabilities can easily use the site.
+For example, audits will look at website elements such as navigation, forms, multimedia content, and interactive features to ensure users with disabilities can easily use the content.

 Accessibility Training for Website Managers